ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

 The Dock
 --------

 Dock Icons elements sit at the top right corner of your player and can be both informative or functional.
 For instance, if you've installed the HD plugin, once you've toggled High Definition Playback to ON, a small HD Dock Icon will appear in top corner of your player, letting you know you're watching in HD.
-The Dock Icon only has one element:

- * button
- * buttonOver (*the button's mouseover state*)

 .. image:: ../images/skinning/Dock.png
    :alt: Dock Screenshot

 Dock XML Syntax
 ^^^^^^^^^^^^^^^